You must pay your PAYE bill to HM Revenue and Customs (HMRC) by:

 5 working days

-- Direct Debit (if you haven’t set up one before)
+- Direct Debit (if you have not set up one before)

 If the deadline falls on a weekend or bank holiday, make sure your payment reaches HMRC on the last working day before it (unless you’re paying by Faster Payments using online or telephone banking).

 You’ll need a payment booklet from HMRC to pay at your bank or building society, or by post.
-If you don’t have one, ask HMRC to send it to you.
+If you do not have one, ask HMRC to send it to you.